drewpendergrass/CHEEREIO/docs/Observations.rst

    Takes raw observations as read from file and a dictionary-based description of how to filter out bad observations, and returns the filtered raw observations with bad data removed.

-   :param dict OBSDATA: Raw observation data The OBSDATA dictionary must have a numpy array labeled "longitude", one labeled "latitude" and one labeled "utctime".
+   :param dict OBSDATA: Raw observation data in dictionary form.
+The OBSDATA dictionary must have a numpy array labeled "longitude", one labeled "latitude" and one labeled "utctime".
 The "utctime" entry must be formatted by ISO 8601 data time format.
 ISO 8601 represents date and time by starting with the year, followed by the month, the day, the hour, the minutes, seconds and milliseconds.
 For example, 2020-07-10 15:00:00.000, represents the 10th of July 2020 at 3 p.m.
 Timezone is assumed to be UTC.
 For a good example on how to format OBSDATA, see the ``read_tropomi()`` or ``read_omi()`` functions in tropomi_tools and omi_tools respectively.
    :param dict filterinfo: A dictionary describing the filters to be applied.
 The keys of the dictionary are called filter families and describe the observation type (e.g. OMI_NO2), while the value is a list with filter values specific to that observation type.
 For example, in the OMI_NO2 filter family, the solar zenith angle filter value is the first entry in the list.
    :return: The post-filtering version of the input dictionary ``OBSDATA``.
    :rtype: dict